UN stops delivery of food and supplies to Gaza as communications blackout hinders aid coordination

 Israel’s military said five militants were killed.
 The Palestinian Health Ministry said three people died.
 The militant Islamic Jihad group claimed the three dead as members and identified one as a local commander.

-Mroue reported from Beirut, and Rising from Bangkok.
-Edith M. Lederer in New York, and Julia Frankel and Josef Federman in Jerusalem contributed to this story.
+Keath and Jeffrey reported from Cairo.
+Associated Press writers Najib Jobain in Rafah, Gaza Strip; Bassem Mroue in Beirut; Edith M. Lederer in New York; and Julia Frankel in Jerusalem contributed to this story.

 Full AP coverage at https://apnews.com/hub/israel-hamas-war.